itsMapleLeaf/reacord/packages/website/src/content/guides/1-sending-messages.md

 }

 function handleCommands(client: Client, commands: Command[]) {
-	// Registering commands when client is ready client.once(Events.ClientReady, () => {
+	client.once(Events.ClientReady, () => {
 		for (const { name, description } of commands) {
 			client.application?.commands.create({ name, description })
 		}
 	})

-	// Subscribing to interactionCreate event
 	client.on(Events.InteractionCreate, (interaction) => {
 		if (interaction.isCommand()) {
 			for (const command of commands) {